mittwald/cli/README.md

   $ mw server get [SERVER-ID] [-o json|yaml |  | ]

 ARGUMENTS
-  SERVER-ID  ID or short ID of a server; this argument is optional if a default server is set in the context
+  SERVER-ID  ID or short ID of a server; this argument is optional if a default server is set in the context.

 FLAGS
   -o, --output=<option>  output in a more machine friendly format